aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 ./dotnet --version
 ```

-Should see the displayed .NET SDK version:
+We should see the displayed .NET SDK version:
 5.0.100

 Create a symlink to the `dotnet` executable in the binaries directory that is on the system path: